How Do You Charge an Electric Car?

-Level 3 chargers use three common connectors: the CCS (Combined Charging System) plug, the CHAdeMO plug and the Tesla plug.
+Level 3 chargers use three common connectors: Combined Charging System (CCS) plug, CHAdeMO plug and the Tesla plug.
 The three connectors are different but serve the same purpose.
 Many public Level 3 charging stations support several formats but, depending on your vehicle, your car will support only one of the three connectors.

 The CCS connection is often used for vehicles made by European and American vehicle brands, such as the BMW i3 and the Chevy Bolt.
 The CHAdeMO connection is used in Asian models like the Nissan Leaf and the Kia Soul.
 Last but not least, the Tesla plug is only available for Tesla vehicles.

 Due to the complexity and cost, Level 3 chargers are primarily used for public charging and not at home.
 To give an idea, a typical Level 3 charging station can range from $10,000 to $50,000, not including installation.
 Although fast, it is not recommended to use Level 3 charging stations regularly, because they do negatively impact the life of the battery over time.

-An EV’s ability to accept electric power is dictated by the battery chemistry.
+An electric car’s ability to accept electric power is dictated by its battery chemistry.
 That being said, not all EVs can use a Level 3 charger.
 To understand why, let’s explore how Level 3 is different from Level 2.

 Level 2 chargers use AC current that is converted to DC inside the vehicle.
-In contrast, Level 3 charger feeds DC electricity straight into the battery, without conversion.
+In contrast, a Level 3 charger feeds DC electricity straight into the battery, without conversion.
 This allows the car to charge more rapidly.
-The charging station’s software regulates the flow of electricity, so to not overload the EV’s system and risk damaging the battery.
+The charging station’s software regulates the flow of electricity, so it doesn’t overload the EV’s system and risk damaging the battery.
 It does this by reducing the power supply to a Level 2 as the state of charge reaches about 80 percent.

 Level 3 charging should not be used as the primary source of charging.
-Continual use may accelerate battery degradation, resulting in loss of efficiency and lifespan.
-For more information on batteries and range, read our Definitive Guide to Batteries and Range.
+Continual use may accelerate battery degradation, resulting in loss of efficiency and lifespan of the battery pack.

 Next, let’s explore where you can charge your vehicle: at home, at public charging stations and at work.